Updated March 15, 2023

 Hadoop is an open-source Java framework, used for managing and processing a huge amount of structured and unstructured data.
 Hadoop is massively scalable hence is used to process Big data workloads.
 Big data is stored, accessed and processed on the reliable and expandable cluster.
 HBase (Hadoop Database) is a non-relational and Not Only SQL i.e. NoSQL database that runs on the top of Hadoop as a distributed and scalable big data store.
 It is an open-source database in which data is stored in the form of rows and columns, in that cell is an intersection of columns and rows.

 - Hadoop Distributed File System (HDFS): Hadoop includes a distributed storage system, the Hadoop Distributed File System (HDFS).
 HDFS is the master-slave architecture that stores data across the cluster.
-Data distributed on several slave nodes by the master node in the form block.
+Data is distributed on several slave nodes by the master node in the form of a block.
 The master node is called Namenode and slave nodes are called Datanode.
 HDFS is easily expandable and stores a huge amount of data on Datanodes.
-HDFS has a configurable replication factor with default value 3 which can be editable.
+HDFS has a configurable replication factor with a default value of 3 which can be editable.

 - MapReduce: MapReduce is a programming paradigm, processes in parallel on a huge number of datasets over the network.
-MapReduce refers to two different tasks: map the input data in which data divided into a subset of data called as tuples and reduce task takes these tuples from the map as input and combines to form the output of original.
+MapReduce refers to two different tasks: map the input data in which data is divided into a subset of data called tuples and reduce task takes these tuples from the map as input and combines to form the output of the original.

-- Yarn: YARN stands for Yet another resource navigator which computing resources such as manages CPU and memory, scheduling of resource requests.
+- Yarn: YARN stands for Yet another resource navigator that computing resources such as manages CPU and memory, and scheduling of resource requests.

 Fig. Apache Hadoop Framework